Herodotus Machine

-The Herodotus Machine was a machine described by Herodotus, a Greek historian born in Halicarnassus, Caria (modern-day Bodrum, Turkey).
-Herodotus claims this invention enabled the ancient Egyptians to construct the pyramids.
-The contraption supposedly allowed workers to lift heavy building materials.
+The Herodotus Machine was a machine described by Herodotus.
+According to Herodotus, this invention enabled the ancient Egyptians to construct the pyramids by allowing workers to lift heavy building materials.
 Herodotus is believed to have encountered the device while traveling through Egypt.
 With limited reference and no true schematics, this machine has stimulated many historians' theories of how the ancient Egyptians were able to create pyramids.

 Herodotus in Egypt

-Herodotus is suspected of having embellished – or made up entirely – some of his historical accounts, but scholars generally accept this particular account as Herodotus provides otherwise reasonable accounts of Egypt and it would have been quite possible for someone living in Halicarnassus to safely and easily travel to Egypt during Herodotus' lifetime.
+Herodotus is suspected of having embellished – or made up entirely – some of his historical accounts, but scholars generally accept this particular account as Herodotus provides otherwise reasonable accounts of Egypt; further, it would have been quite possible for someone living in Halicarnassus to safely and easily travel to Egypt during Herodotus' lifetime.
 Trade existed between the Greek City States and the kingdom of Egypt.
 In Egypt Herodotus is thought to have conversed with locals on the matter.

 Herodotus' description

 Herodotus provides a description of the process in Histories.